dryadd44651/Note/Inerview/Note.md

 ## Iterator
 > two features: hasNext(), next()
-> pros: we don't need to care the data strcture (vector, list, hashtable...)
+> pros: we don't need to care the data strcture (vector, list, hashtable...), lazy load(don't need to load all data into memory)

 ## Process vs Thread